 Self-Awareness.
 The ability to separate emotions from your decisions is difficult during normal times, but it’s magnified during a crisis.
 As you make decisions in difficult situations, do your best to focus on the facts and data presented to you—not your feelings.
 Self-awareness is an accurate appraisal of your abilities, feelings, and preferences.
 If you understand yourself in this way, you can combat natural biases and make thoughtful and fact-based decisions to help you get through the crisis.

 Quick Decision-Making.
 Some people make decisions in haste, while others review every choice and sit on an issue until the perfect resolution is found.
 When you lead a company in a crisis, you need to strike a balance between the two.
 Don’t make decisions too quickly, but don’t drag things out either.
 Gather enough information to act quickly and as accurately as possible.

 Communication.
 During a crisis event, you need to be on top of communications.
-Everyone will want to hear from you — employees, customers, shareholders, the media, and others.
-You need manage the flow of information so that confirmed facts are shared quickly and rumors are quickly squelched.
+Everyone will want to hear from you—employees, customers, shareholders, the media, and others.
+You need to manage the flow of information so that confirmed facts are shared quickly and rumors are quickly squelched.
 Watch your tone and delivery style during a crisis.
 You want to make sure you’re projecting your messages in a calm and clear way.

 Self-Confidence and Humility.
-This is one hardest skills to master.
+This is one of the most challenging skills to master.
 When you’re a leader, you need to accept responsibility for what happens at your company during a crisis.
-Even if others made a mistake, blaming them won’t fix anything.
+Even if others make a mistake, blaming them won’t fix anything.
 Channel as much self-confidence as possible, and take responsibility on behalf of the company so you can resolve the issue and begin addressing the root problems.

 A strong leader in a crisis is an incredibly valuable asset.
 If you’d like to learn more about how to be an effective leader during a crisis, visit here.